craymichael/Factorio-Recipe-Balancer/README.md

 in `%APPDATA%\Factorio` or whatever it ends up being on Windows.
 The script should be able to handle recipes that does not require new machines beyond what it already knows about...

-Kudos to [this repo](https://github.com/antropod/factorio) for the script!
+Kudos to [this repo](https://github.com/antropod/factorio) for the baseline script, from which I minorly extended.